 Best LCD projectors at very affordable prices from AVENUE SOUND

-The principle can be put into practice in an elegant manner with the aid of EXOR gates of the CMOS type (for instance, CD
+The principle can be put into practice in an elegant manner with the aid of EXOR gates of the CMOS type (for instance, CD4030 or CD 4070).

 A gate is required for every segment.
 To one of the inputs of each gate and the display common, a constant low frequency alternating current is applied.
 The other gate input then controls the segments. lf there is a logical at the control input the square wave at the segment electrode will be out of phase (with reference to the display common) and in phase if it is a logic 0.
 Because the signals are in phase when the segment is powered, no difference in voltage occurs.